AradhanaChhabra/AradhanaChhabra/README.md

 - more than just an aspiring software developer ♥︎
 - currently working in frontend team of [RevenueHero](https://revenuehero.io/)
-- proficient in technologies including ReactJS, NextJs, Tailwind, TypeScript, Redux, and others
+- computer science and engineering student
 - a little obsessed with making each piece of code pixel-perfect ✨
 - looking forward to contribute to Open Source and be a part of the community
 - eager to learn and evolve 🌱